Siddhartha | Buddha's path to enlightenment

 Winner of The Nobel Prize for Literature in 1946, Hesse’s life journey is insightful for deepening one’s understanding of Siddhartha.
 A deep existential crisis led him onto the path of psychoanalysis a couple of years before writing the novel.
 Many of his works show expertise in Jungian concepts of psychoanalysis and philosophy: from the analysis of idealism to the profound interest in human nature and spirituality.

-Published in 1922, Siddhartha is also the fruit of Hesse’s interest and trip to India.
+Published in 1922, Siddhartha is also the fruit of Hesse’s interest and a trip to India.
 Yet, that journey was quite a disappointment at first.

 “For many years, I have been convinced that the European spirit is on the wane, and is in need of a return to its Asian roots.
 I have admired Buddha for many years, and have been reading Indian literature since my earliest youth. […] My journey to India was but a small addition to, and illustration of, these thoughts and studies.”Hermann Hesse / Journey to India